kyphan38/web/assets/docs/study/vault/6-assess-vault-tokens.md

 - Ideal when default token hierarchy behavior is undesirable
   - Root or sudo users can create orphan tokens
-  - Orphan tokens are independent of their parent and don’t expire with it
+  - Orphan tokens are independent of their parent and don't expire with it
   - They expire only when their own Max TTL is reached

 Policy example